Instant Expressive Gaussian Head Avatars at Over 100 FPS: Method

-\paragraph{Feature-space deformation for animation.} Typically, dynamics with {Guassians} are modeled by deforming the {Gaussian attributes directly}, i.e., updating their position, scaling and rotation vectors and optionally their color \cite{wu20244d,aligngaussians,liu2024dynamic,giebenhain2024npga}.
-However, we find that such a design has limited capacity {to model expressions} and is hard to learn the animation details in the training dataset.
+\paragraph{Feature-space deformation for animation.} Typically, dynamics with {Gaussians} are modeled by deforming the {Gaussian attributes directly}, i.e., updating their position, scaling and rotation vectors and optionally their color \cite{wu20244d,aligngaussians,liu2024dynamic,giebenhain2024npga}.
+However, we find that such a design has limited capacity {to model expressions} and {struggles with learning} the animation details in the training dataset.
 We hypothesize that it is because the learning of motion in the low-dimensional 3D space is more difficult compared to learning on a potentially smoother manifold in the high-dimensional feature vector space .
 We {thus} propose to deform the feature vector ${f}_i${ sampled from the triplanes}, which encodes information for \textit{all} Gaussian properties {and offers a richer deformation space}, based on motion signals.

 Specifically, we first use the pre-trained motion encoder $M$ in \cite{zhao2025x} to encode the motion signals in the source image $I_s$ and the driving image $I_d$ into 1D motion coefficients $M(I_s), M(I_d)\in\mathbb{R}^{512}$, respectively (see Fig.~\ref{fig:pipeline}).
 Recall that, in Fig.~\ref{fig:pipeline}, each feature vector ${f}_i$ is associated with a motion basis vector $\mathbf{m}_i$, which encodes the spatially-varying deformation of the decoded 3D Gaussian and $\mathbf{m}_i$ does not change while animating.
-The concept is similar to facial muscles or personalized ``PCA bases" used in traditional blendshapes animation~\cite{Lewis2014BS}, but it is uniquely adapted for each individual and each facial part to capture personalized differences such as wrinkles.
-We investigate its semantic meaning in Fig.~\ref{fig:face-correspondence}.
-Altogether, a residual feature $\delta f(I_s\rightarrow I_d)\in\mathbb{R}^{48}$ \textit{due to the motion} from $I_s$ to $I_d$ for each sampled Gaussian is \textit{individually} predicted by a motion decoder $\Psi$ from both the motion basis vector $\mathbf{m}$ and motion coefficients $M(I_s)$ and $M(I_d)$.
+The concept is similar to facial muscles or localized bases in blendshape animation~\cite{Lewis2014BS}, but it is uniquely adapted for each individual and each facial part to capture personalized differences such as wrinkles.
+We show that the learned motion basis vector is coherent, semantically-meaningful and localized in Fig.~\ref{fig:face-correspondence}.
+Altogether, a residual feature $\delta f_i(I_s\rightarrow I_d)\in\mathbb{R}^{48}$ \textit{due to the motion} from $I_s$ to $I_d$ for each sampled Gaussian is \textit{individually} predicted by a motion decoder $\Psi$ {using} both the motion basis vector $\mathbf{m_i}$ and motion coefficients $M(I_s)$ and $M(I_d)$.
 Formally, the $i^\text{th}$ 3D Gaussian is updated as: